West Coast MRT station: History

 West Coast station was first announced on 20 September 2022 by Transport Minister S. Iswaran.
 The station will be constructed as part of Phase 2 of the Cross Island Line (CRL), a 15 km segment spanning six stations from Turf City station to Jurong Lake District station.
 The station is expected to be completed in 2032.

 The station will be located at the former Tanglin Secondary School, which was merged with New Town Secondary School from 2024.
 Two properties belonging to JTC at Pandan Loop Industrial Estate southwest of the station will be acquired for the construction of the exits.
-The contract for the construction of West Coast station and associated tunnels was awarded to Gamuda Berhad Singapore Branch for S$510 million (US$ million) in December 2023.
+The contract for the construction of West Coast station and associated tunnels was awarded to Gamuda Singapore Branch for S$510 million (US$ million) in December 2023.
 In June 2024, the contract for the construction of tunnels between the West Coast and Jurong Lake District stations was awarded to a joint venture between Nishimatsu Construction Co Ltd and Okumura Corporation for S$242 million (US$ million).

 Jurong Region Line interchange

 On 5 March 2025, Transport Minister Chee Hong Tat announced West Coast station would interchange with the Jurong Region Line (JRL) as part of the first phase of the JRL West Coast extension.
-The first phase was planned to be completed in the 2030s.
-In the 2040s, the JRL would be extended to Kent Ridge station on the Circle Line.
+The first phase was planned to be completed in the late 2030s.
+In the early 2040s, the JRL would be extended to Kent Ridge station on the Circle Line.